oracle-livelabs/apex/online-bookstore-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

      ![Click Timeline](images/15-3-4-manage-orders-package-body.png " ")

 ## Task 4: Integrate Payment Gateway in Shopping Cart Page

+This task integrates the Razorpay payment gateway into the Shopping Cart page, enabling seamless order processing and payment handling within the application.

 1. Navigate to **App Builder** and select **Online Bookstore Application**.